 In the above example, Jon may also be able to sue for “breach of contract.”
 He could ask the court to grant him “restitution” by ordering the manufacturer to pay him the million dollars it promised.

-- See, e.g., “CACI No. 456.
+- See, for example, “CACI No. 456.
 Defendant Estopped From Asserting Statute of Limitations Defense,” Judicial Council of California Civil Jury Instructions (2017 edition).